matrix-io/matrix-documentation/docs/matrix-core/reference/gpio.md

 First, define the address of the MATRIX Creator.
 In this case we make it be `127.0.0.1` because we are connecting from the local host but it needs to be different if we connect from another computer.
-There is also the base port reserved by MALOS for the Pressure driver.
+There is also the base port reserved by CORE for the Pressure driver.

 ``` javascript